HinguralaWijesingha/Final_Project/README.md

 # safe_pulse

-A new Flutter project.
+Safe Pulse is a mobile application.

 ## Getting Started

-run "flutter run" in terminal to start app.
+Run "flutter run" in the terminal to start the app.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: